 Just like local pizza shops keep their eyes on the big pizza delivery companies, so should you.
 Understanding what your competitors are doing with their keywords will help you add a few words to your list.
 We don’t want a copy of their list, but we want to make sure we haven’t missed anything that might raise up our list of keywords.
 If your list has a few items that your competitor has on their list then you know you may want to pay attention and look to improve your ranking for those keywords as well.
 The opposite can be true as well.
 Keywords that are on your list and not theirs will show you some opportunities for you to capture part of the search.

-Our goal is to end up with a list of keywords that provide some quick wins but also help towards more traffic with more difficult SEO in the end.
+Our goal is to end up with a list of keyword phrases that provide some quick wins but also help towards more traffic with more difficult SEO in the end.

-Aren’t able to get that competitor to give you their list of keywords?
+What you aren’t able to get that competitor of yours to give you their list of keywords?
 Don’t worry!
 There are some great tools available that are able to pull up the keywords that sites are ranking for, their position, and much, much more.
 Head over to SEMRush to get a taste of what your competitors are doing.
 They provide free, partial reports that will help you get started with your keyword list.
-Another good site to check out is Similar Web.
+Another good site to check out is Ubersuggest.
 They are able to show you popular search terms, as well as sites that are similar to yours, helping you identify some of the competition you will have for traffic to your site.

 Analyze your list